SAC Position Statement on the

 - T2201 Disability Tax Credit Certificate

-- Information for Qualified Practitioners concerning Disabilities Tax Credit
+- Information for Medical Practitioners concerning Disabilities Tax Credit